CC3002-Metodologias/final-reality-dodii/README.md

 of characters may be sustantially different in the next implementations of the code.
 - An asbtract entity for mages and concrete classes for Black and White Mages, since there aren't "untyped" mages.
 Also an interface IMageCharacter associated to them.
-- As supposed, PlayerCharacter is enough to associate it with the creation of common-class characters instances, since there aren't any specializes treats to program for those classes yet.
-When a common class character is instanced, it will have the ICommonCharacter interface implemented, nonetheless it will remain solely as a placeholder for now.
-Common class characters will be instanced by their own classes (e.g Knight dodi = new Knight(...)) but there shouldn't be a problem (until now) if they are instanced as PlayerCharacter' class, like it's done on the testing classes.
+- As supposed, PlayerCharacter is enough on its own to associate it with the creation of common-class characters instances, since there aren't any specializes treats to program for those classes yet (next implementations may change the class to an abstract one, when double dispatch gets coded for a different version of equip()).
+When a common classcharacter is instanced, it will have the ICommonCharacter interface implemented, nonetheless it will remain solely as a placeholder for now.
+Common class characters will be instanced by their own classes (e.g Knight dodi = new Knight(...)) but there shouldn't be a problem (by now) if they are instanced as PlayerCharacter' class, like how it's done on the testing classes.
 By convention, they will always be instanced, ingame, as its most particular instance.
 - All objects will be created with non-negative or greater than 0 stats, depending on the object.
 - The enum types CharacterClass and WeaponType weren't deleted yet, since the model's classes still use it.
-When Double Dispatch gets implemented, they won't be necessary anymore.
+When double dispatch gets implemented on other methods, they won't be necessary anymore, because each class already knows its own "type".
+It could have been deleted, but it wasn´t just for the sake of clarity purposes of this first part of the work.

 ### Partial homework #2
 The testing process has been initiated.
-The test classes involved are built over a hierarchy, similar to the program's model.
+The test classes involved are built over a hierarchy, similar to the project's model.

-Before explaining the testing classes, some important details added to the model:
+Before explaining the testing classes, some important assumptions made and other details added to the model:

 - Magic Damage stat on the Staff weapon Class.
 - Added mana stat to mage characters.
 - getDelay() method which returns the delay of a character before acting on its turn, calculated differently if it's an enemy (uses its own weight) or if it's a playable character (based on its equipped weapon).
-- NullWeapon class created, representing an instance of "unequipped" weapon, with 0 attack and 0 weight.
-Player Character's may equip it.
+- NullWeapon class created, representing an instance of an "unequipped" weapon, with 0 attack and 0 weight.
+PlayerCharacter's instances ma equip it.
 - isPlayableCharacter() method, returns false if it's an enemy instance, true otherwise.
 It's used by the waitTurn() method.
 It will be also used in future implementations.
-- Equals() and hashcode() methods have a more suitable implementation depending on the class, following the equals(O1) == equals(O2) <=> hashcode(O1) == hashcode(O2) equivalence.
+- Equals() and hashcode() methods have a more suitable implementation depending on the class, complying with the equals(O1) == equals(O2) <=> hashcode(O1) == hashcode(O2) equivalence.
+Characters are equal if they share the same name, hp, atk in case of enemies, def, weight in case of enemies, equipped weapon in case of playable characters and class.

 The test classes, as said before, follow a hierarchy too.
 For characters, it consists on an AbstractCharacterTest test class that contains the testing methods of the common behavior for all characters, such as waiting for their